Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 Hiking Down

-Since the stairs are so steep, I personally find the hike back down to almost be worse than the strenuous hike up.
+Since the stairs are so steep, I personally find the hike back down to be almost worse than the strenuous hike up.

-Native Plants on the Koko Crater Trail
+Native Plants on the Koko Crater Stairs

 For such a short, low-elevation trail, it feels surprising by Hawaiʻi standards to find a few different native plants along the Koko Crater Stairs.